Safe parking programs

 Safe parking programs provide parking sites where people experiencing homelessness can legally park and stay in their cars overnight.

 Some safe parking programs provide support services and hire private security guards to make the facility more safe.

 Compared with those living in tents and shelters, the so-called mobile homeless are more likely to have jobs or to be actively looking for work, a UCLA study found.
 Many lost their homes after being unable to afford rent or their mortgage.
 But living in a car comes with risks — of burglary, harassment and more.
 That has led to the creation of safe parking programs, designated places for people living in their vehicles to stay overnight.

-Dozens of such lots, often outside of religious centers, have opened across the nation in the past five years, a testament to the severity of the homelessness crisis.
-California has more safe parking lots than any other state, with more than two dozen from Santa Rosa to San Diego.
+Dozens of such lots, often outside of religious centers, have opened across the United States in the past five years.
+California has more safe parking lots than any other state, with more than two dozen.

 California

 Santa Barbara County

 Santa Barbara’s New Beginnings organization has operated a Safe Parking Program since 2004 in cooperation with local churches, governmental and non-profit agencies, and businesses.
 This Safe Parking Shelter and Rapid Rehousing Program provides safe overnight parking to individuals and families living in their vehicle.

 The program currently manages over 200 spaces in 27 parking lots throughout the cities of Santa Barbara, Goleta, and the neighboring unincorporated areas of the county, according to a report from Kristine Schwarz, New Beginnings's Executive Director.
 The program now also connects the chronically homeless to shelters and services.